Keyboard shortcuts

 Behavioral DetectionGraph-based threat hunting: beaconing, lateral movement, exfiltration.

-Automated ResponsePublish alerts to MQTT/Kafka for n8n, fluent-bit, or SIEM integration.
+Automated ResponsePublish alerts to MQTT, Kafka, or webhooks for n8n, Fluent Bit, Vector, or SIEM integration.

 Interactive ReportsSelf-contained HTML dashboards with Chart.js and D3.js.